 Additional Benefits of Professional Storage

 A professional Will storage company often offers more than just the physical housing of your Will.
 Many provide services that protect your will and make it easy for your executor to retrieve your will while protecting your interests.
-For example, by only releasing the Will upon receipt of a copy of your death certificate and only once the executor proves their identity.
 So, let us assess the risks of home storage and how professional storage handles these problems:

-Some storage providers provide even further services.
-We are partnered with National Will Safe (NWS), which keeps digital records any time a will is withdrawn or deposited in storage and provides ID cards for those who are authorised to access the Will.
+Some storage providers offer additional services.
+We are partnered with National Will Safe (NWS), which maintains digital records of any time a Will is withdrawn or deposited in storage and provides ID cards for those authorised to access the Will.
 The NWS also registers all Wills entering their storage with The National Will Register, making it easier for your family to locate your Will after your death.